When developing an application with chat, React Native allows you to develop for both Android and iOS from a single code base.

 The PubNub SDKs support applications created with the React Native CLI or the Expo CLI however this tutorial will concentrate on the React Native CLI.

-Those developers targeting Expo Go should be able to copy and paste the code from this tutorial’s App.js and styles.js, but this is outside of the scope of this tutorial.
+Those developers targeting Expo Go can refer to our separate React Native getting started application, but that is outside of the scope of this tutorial.

 This tutorial takes a simple but functional chat app written with React Native and shows how it was developed.
 You are free to follow the React Native chat tutorial however works for you, either browse through the finished code or add the functionality progressively by checking out the tutorial branch.